jesimone57/python-cheat-sheet/README.md

 print "hello"		# only Python 2.
 Error in Python 3
 </pre>

 * In Python 2 long is a data type.
-In Python 3 all integers are long and specifying a number as a long (3L), will yeild a syntax error
+In Python 3 all integers are long and specifying a number as a long (3L), will yield a syntax error
 <pre>
 print (2L + 3L)		# in Python 2 -> 5
 print (2L)		# in Python 3 -> SyntaxError: invalid syntax